 The simple answer: People are watching.
 Collectively, our video viewing times add up to one billion hours of YouTube content every single day.
 We can confidently bet that a hefty chunk of B2B audiences are among the viewers adding to that extraordinary number.

 Not sold?
 That’s fair – we’re only getting started.
-There are more numbers to support how imperative it is for brands to utilize video marketing:
+There are more numbers to support how imperative it is for brands to start brainstorming some video marketing ideas:

 - 80 percent of internet traffic is video content.

 - 87 percent of marketers use video in their strategies.

 - 73 percent of B2B marketers report positive video ROI.